hayesgm/seacrest/README.md

 seacrest http://goerli.infura.io 8585
 ```

 Now, you can specify `http://localhost:8585` as your Ethereum node in any service.
-If that service requests..
+If that service calls `eth_accounts`, `eth_sendTransaction`, `net_version`, or `personal_sign`, that request will be intercepted by Seacrest and passed to WalletConnect.
+Otherwise, the request will be proxied the given Ethereum node.

 ### GitHub Actions